I’m Anthony and every year I release and updated detailed review of the best dry herb vaporizers in the UK.

 I gave up smoking cannabis nearly a decade ago when vaping was in its infancy and haven’t looked back since.
-Back then you only had a choice of one or two vaporizers and you had to import them from Europe or America.
+Back then, you only had a choice of one or two vaporizers and you had to import them from Europe or America.
 Now the UK is inundated with dozens of different models of dry herb vaporizers.
-So much, it can make choosing the right one quite difficult.
+This can make choosing the right one quite difficult.
 To help make your search easier I thought I’d share some of the best weed vaporizers available to buy in the UK right now.

 If you’re in the market for a cheap vaporizer, check out our Best Cheap UK Weed Vaporizers guide.

 - Best Overall Vaporizer

 - Best Multi-Purpose Vaporizer

 - Best Vaporizer (If money is no object)

 Best Overall Dry Herb Vaporizer – Pax 3

 If there was an award for aesthetics, anything created by Pax would be head and shoulders above the rest!
 The Pax 3, however, is more than just a pretty face; it packs a lot of power and technology under its brushed aluminium hood too.

 Looks aside, there are three reasons the Pax 3 is my pick of the bunch :

 - Ease of Use: The Pax 3 is an absolute joy to use and is small enough to be operated with just one hand.
 With a single button at the top of the vape, you can power it up, change temperature and turn it off.
 For those of you who require a finer degree of control, there is an app you can download for your smartphone that not allows you to set the exact temperature.
 Once the Pax 3 has reached your desired temperature it’ll vibrate to let you know it is ready.
 This ensures that none of that precious vapour goes to waste!